 But it’s SO EXPENSIVE!

 I’ll agree with you there…Look for cream of tartar in bulk at craft stores or online.
-The most expensive way to purchase it is, in your supermarket’s baking aisle, in that little 2oz jar (costing a whopping $51 a pound, yikes!).
-Look around online at this link Cream of Tartar @ Amazon, where you can find it for about $20 a pound.
+The most expensive way to purchase it is, in your supermarket’s baking aisle, in that little 2oz jar (costing a whopping $40 a pound, yikes!).
+Look around online, where you can find it for about $10 a pound.